RoninTech/ta-helper/content/travels/new-zealand-south-island.md

   <a style="display:inline-block;text-decoration:none;color: grey;" href="https://photos.google.com/share/AF1QipMvaJKIBtOPCqE4hIseZwgUcEYpyX6YPvyzC18-tKEsG2lwVVDGBa5JLEJTiWdCug/photo/AF1QipNUNOIqs2pOs4BYTW4S11S_72lR3SNH56R3AHK_?key=RHR1Q2tLc0JuX2RBYU5ZVzdidVl0TUFkS0oyWW93" target="_blank"><img loading="lazy" src="https://lh3.googleusercontent.com/pw/ACtC-3e-QWGxz3sRLjsjtr0sVRUs3QGT0e4nlr3-M-VjRrn3_AjLgwhX7nfXijOEQs8oHzsOP1hFqN7UoVqfdw3py_sWNUoTyUg9Um5emo1os-QwBjZ3SVQrShG4745zpw375ZQO-bEeOe5ZKtzXd6X-1CX3LA=w1000-no" width="1000" /><div>Lake Pearson</div></a>
   </div>

-#### Cave Stream
+## Cave Stream

 Our first real caving experience happened by total fluke.
 We decided to free camp again at Lake Pearson DOC.
 We were lucky to get a spot in some trees right by the lake so spent an afternoon hanging out, feeding ducks and chatting with others.
-The next day as we decided to head to Castle Hill, some of Narnia was filmed here, Paul saw a sign with a camera and "Cave Stream" on it.
+The next day we decided to head to Castle Hill, some of Narnia was filmed there.
+On the way, Paul saw a road sign with a camera and "Cave Stream" on it.
 We figured it might be a nice place for a photo stop so pulled in.
 Well, not only was it lovely but there actually was a stream that runs through a cave and you could actually walk through it for about a kilometer.
 Paul went in one side to check it out and saw that there was a ladder and a small waterfall.
 He spoke to some people and was told you start at the other entrance and go against the current... after a lot of convincing we went and got our headlamps and headed in.
 It was an adrenaline rush the whole way.
 The water was up to chest height right away and pretty cold, but then dropped off to knee level for most of the rest.
 Balancing on the rocks in a fast flowing stream while looking around to not bump your head was challenging but totally awesome.
 We had a couple of small areas with little narrow falls where I had to push Paul up and then he would pull me, but it was so much fun.
 Paul also helped get a mom and a couple of kids up.
 At the end I was a little spooked, as you have to climb a tall ladder by a waterfall and then hold onto a chain to get out.
 I basically had the death grip on the chain and slid myself along on my butt.
 To date, this still remains one of my favorite moments... possibly because it was so unexpected.

 <div style="text-align: center">
   <a style="display:inline-block;text-decoration:none;color: grey;" href="https://photos.google.com/share/AF1QipMvaJKIBtOPCqE4hIseZwgUcEYpyX6YPvyzC18-tKEsG2lwVVDGBa5JLEJTiWdCug/photo/AF1QipOOGwWfN7Ud-hKw5I3Lkw9i6auPwGSt8qmV0GXu?key=RHR1Q2tLc0JuX2RBYU5ZVzdidVl0TUFkS0oyWW93" target="_blank"><img loading="lazy" src="https://lh3.googleusercontent.com/pw/ACtC-3fYUh_a64GZRPxnvnGw8Jo3I0xkHJVrMWIEtUENaKsEXeU9v8IY2CeiCPZBXQxYuN3PeOYWI-ykviTAUQisVWWYYIvx-Aqnp4Ev_yJpRBbu0aoMnmEAwxdRVJ7dRN3IOXfvBq1MP01rnoaZgtHqCqHMHw=w370-no" width="370" /><div>Warnings!</div></a>